-A person has 28 days in which to object to a decision by the Department of Human Services.
+A person has 28 days in which to object to a decision by DHS-Child Support.
 This time limit is usually strictly enforced.
 An application for an extension of time in which to object to a decision can be made either in writing or by telephone.

 - decisions in relation to a Change of Assessment application;